 Greenspace protection is a key priority for the Kanata Lakes community.
 Alongside Kanata North Councillor Jenna Sudds and the Kanata Greenspace Protection Coalition, the KLCA remains committed to resisting Clublink’s proposal to re-develop the golf course and upholding the original 40% Agreement.

-The KLCA was successful in getting the city to install a dedicated green light at the intersection of Terry Fox (south) into Kanata Avenue.
 We will continue advocating to keep Goulbourn Forced Road open even when the KNL new phases 7,8,9 are completed.
-We will also advocate for more roundabouts in new developments (instead of 4 way stops), and identify where roundabouts can be placed in current 4 way intersections.
+We will also advocate for more roundabouts in new developments (instead of 4 way stops) and identify where roundabouts can be placed in current 4 way intersections.
 We continue monitoring any other traffic issues as they arise.

 The KLCA continues supporting and assisting any areas/streets in Kanata Lakes that wish to establish a Neighborhood Watch Program and report any crime-related issues or concerns to the Ottawa Police Service.

-The KLCA, in partnership with Beaverbrook’s Library Teen Advisory Group program, is launching the first Inspire Youth workshop in the ‘Careers Discovery’ series with a focus on science and technology-related fields.
-We are also in contact with additional professionals for future monthly workshops in April and May with more planned for the 2020-21 school year.
-We are always looking for more professionals who can volunteer to be guest speakers.
+The KLCA, in partnership with the Beaverbrook Library’s Teen Advisory Group program, launched the first Inspire Youth workshop in the ‘Careers Discovery’ series with a focus on science and technology-related fields.
+The program is under development this year and will start up again in 2022..
+We are always looking for inspiring professionals to volunteer as guest speakers.